Sexually Transmitted Infections (STI)

 What is an STI?

-Northwestern Ontario has some of the highest rates of sexually transmitted infections in the Province!
+Northwestern Ontario has some of the highest rates of sexually transmitted infections in the province!
 Get tested and treated today.

-How do I prevent STIs?
+How do I protect myself and partners?

 - Birth Control